jessemcg/geek-dictation/README.md

 	sudo apt-get install ckb-next

 * Open ckb-next.
-Navigate to your keyboard and click a key to use for general voicetyping.
+Navigate to your keyboard and click on a key to use for general voicetyping.
 With the "Binding" dialogue open, choose the "Program" sub dialogue.
-Then type in the command for executing the "record.sh" script for the "on key press" press option.
+Then type in the command for executing the "record.sh" script for the "on key press" option.
 Make sure the "Single release" option is unchecked.
 Then type in the command for executing the "process.sh" script for the "on key release" option.
 Make sure the "Single release" option is checked.

 <img src="ckb-next.png" alt="screenshot" style="width: 720; height: 215;">

-* For in-line voicetyping (like to edit just a few words), choose a different hot key and follow the same steps.
+* For in-line voicetyping (like to edit just a few words), choose a different hotkey and follow the same steps.
 But for the "on key release" option, type in the command for executing the "process_quick_edit.sh" script.
+This ensures that the first word is not capitalized, and that there is no punctuation at the end.

 * Add SED commands to the sed_commands.txt file to make any changes to spelling, grammer, style, etc. To determine whether a SED command is working as intended, you can uncomment the last line in the "process.sh" file and inspect the original Whisper output in the resulting log file.
 Just compare that to the modified output.
 When creating SED commands, make sure you backslash symbols that could have meaning as bash code or regular expressions unless you intend for that regular expression to be operative.
 Consult GPT-4 for assistance.